 Databases (RDS and Aurora)

 For MySQL, PostgreSQL, and MariaDB, migrating to Graviton is often the most impactful move you can make.
 Graviton3 delivers up to 30% lower compute costs for RDS compared to older x86 generations.
-While massive, read-heavy MySQL clusters might benefit from Intel’s throughput edge, the vast majority of standard relational database workloads will see immediate cost reductions with no change in user experience.
+While massive, read-heavy MySQL clusters might benefit from Intel’s throughput edge, the vast majority of standard relational database workloads will see immediate cost reductions.
+Following best practices for Graviton instances like proper instance sizing can further compound these savings.

 Containers and Kubernetes